Week of January 24th

-Should you wear a mask?
+Because we know that is essential, when it comes to medical issues and Covid concerns, should you wear a mask?
 Well, that IS the recommendation of the CDC and doctors.
 I know that everyone CANNOT wear a mask due to medical reasons having nothing to do with COVID-19, but for those who can, we certainly recommend it.
-The Governor's current Executive Order states that worshipers attending a place of worship for religious services will NOT be subject to penalty for NOT wearing a mask, but they are still strongly recommended to do so.
 We have created, and continue to use, options for those who wish a defined "socially distanced" seating environment.
 We show grace whether you wear or do not wear a mask, but we do ask for continued courtesy to respect personal space either way.

-We will have no Common Coffee for several weeks.
-We will dismiss in a certain fashion that we ask you to help us with, and we encourage no close contact in the foyer.
-Kids ministry has restarted in person, though we still ask parents to not bring children who are sick.
+Kids ministry continues to ask parents to not bring children who are sick.
 Of course, if you have children and are worried about potential COVID infections, we encourage you to keep them with you for service- kids are always welcome!
 Just as we have been doing for a while, we will not pass an offering plate, but instead encourage you to use the box, the safe drop or online giving.

 For the long term, we understand that we cannot satisfy everyone on the issue of virus safety.
 We want to be careful.
-As far as we know, no one at SonRise has yet contracted COVID-19.
+As far as we know, few in our church family have contracted COVID-19, and those who have done so have contracted it outside the church and have caught it before coming in and exposing others.
+Communication with our church family has worked well, and we appreciate those who have avoided coming in if they have any suspicion of sickness.
 That does not mean that we cannot, or that anyone including myself and our staff are specially immune or invincible.
 We do not want to have anyone feel forced to attend live services at any time if you feel it is unsafe.
-If a Governor's EO makes you feel it is unsafe...stay home.
+If government Health Department statements makes you feel it is unsafe...stay home.
 If you arrive and too few people are wearing masks...head home.
 If there is not enough socially-distanced seating to help you, we apologize, but wish you all safety as you head out.
 If you are unsure about children or youth meeting at this time, please keep them with you or out of the meeting spaces they meet in.
 Let us know the problems you are concerned about.
 We may not be able to correct them all, but we will do what we can!
 No one will judge you or pressure you in any fashion.
 We have not done so and will not begin to do so in the future.